Roy Meriwether plays Sunday at Chef Joseph's

 NUVO: No, I haven't.

-Meriwether: Well, I was four years- ld and I'd play for all these little boys and girls who were dressed up like grown-ups in tuxedos and gowns and they would all march and have what they called a Tom Thumb Wedding.
+Meriwether: Well, I was four years-old and I'd play for all these little boys and girls who were dressed up like grown-ups in tuxedos and gowns and they would all march and have what they called a Tom Thumb Wedding.
 They were all little kids and I had to play for all of them to march in.
 I had to play on my knees because I was too short to reach the keyboard when I sat down on the piano stool.
 My knees got pretty sore playing for that long wedding march, because every kid on the block wanted to be in the wedding! [laughs]

 click to enlarge